LochanS77/Nand-to-Tetris/intro.md

-#hello#
+#hello
-i'll have plans to ocmplette nand to tetris before doing discrete math and dsa
+I have plans to complete Nand-To-Tetris before doing Discrete Math and DSA